 When Google shows an AI summary, users click traditional search results less often.
 Pew found traditional-result clicks in 8% of visits with an AI summary present, versus 15% when no AI summary appeared.

 AI Overviews also appear to reduce click-through to top-ranking pages.
-Ahrefs estimated a roughly 34.5% CTR reduction for position-one results in its 2025 analysis.
+Ahrefs, in a 2025 analysis, estimated a roughly 34.5% CTR reduction for position-one results.

 Citation visibility is unstable.
-Authoritas found that over 2 to 3 months, about 70% of pages ranking in AI Overviews changed.
+Authoritas, in 2025 research, found that over 2 to 3 months, about 70% of pages cited in AI Overviews changed.

 That combination matters.
 AI answer visibility is real.
 Traffic behavior is constrained.
 Citation presence is volatile.
 So the honest case for AEO cannot be that it is already a stable replacement channel.